helenzzq/COVID_Data_Converter/README.md

 ```bash
 curl http://localhost:5000/deaths?start=01-09-20&end=01-10-2021&country_region=us&province_state=wyoming&output=json
 ```
+Representing the query that looks for death case records between 2020/01/09

 ### URL parameters

 - `start`

-  The start date of the query.
+  The start date of the query in MM-DD-YY format.

   - If `start` is specified without `end`, then the query returns all possible entries with datetime equal to or after `start`.